hbprosper/turtle/README.md

 cd turtle
 make
 ```
-If you have an Anaconda (or miniconda3) installation, you can install the Python module __turtlebinning__ as follows
+If you have the software environment system [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed, you can install the Python module __turtlebinning__ in your current miniconda environment.
 ```bash
 make install
 ```